 Want to go camping with your dog?
 Don’t know where to start?
 Here is some information.

 The first step is to decide on the type of campground that best suits your dog.
-British Columbia is home to over 1,500 campgrounds that fall under four categories: Private Campgrounds and RV Parks, Provincial Parks, Recreation Sites (Forestry sites) and National Parks.
+British Columbia has campgrounds that fall under four categories: Private Campgrounds and RV Parks, Provincial Parks, Recreation Sites (Forestry sites) and also National Parks.
 Each Category has a variety of terrains and their own dog regulations.

 Private Campgrounds and RV Parks